 David Milgaard: Free at Last

-David Milgaard — characterized as someone who became known for something he didn’t do — died suddenly in a Calgary Continue reading
+David Milgaard — who became known for something he didn’t do — died suddenly in a Calgary hospital on Sunday Continue reading

-David Milgaard — characterized as someone who became known for something he didn’t do — died suddenly in a Calgary Continue reading
+David Milgaard — who became known for something he didn’t do — died suddenly in a Calgary hospital on Sunday Continue reading

 I recently spent some time with two veteran broadcasters, both radio reporters.
 One was a friend; the other, a foe.
 Continue reading